Documentation Index

 timestamp | string | ISO 8601 timestamp of the health check |

-docker | string | Docker daemon availability. available when Docker is reachable, unavailable otherwise. |
+docker | string | Provisioning infrastructure availability. available when the Railway API is reachable, unavailable otherwise.
+This field name is retained for backward compatibility. |

-provisioning | string | Container provisioning capability. enabled when Docker is available, disabled otherwise. |
+provisioning | string | Agent provisioning capability. enabled when the Railway API is reachable, disabled otherwise. |

-Response when Docker is unavailable
+Response when the Railway API is unavailable

 {